Pregnancy & Birth Control

 Sexual activity where the penis enters the vagina can sometimes result in pregnancy.
 Pregnancy can be planned, or unplanned, wanted or unwanted.
-In this section we mainly include information about preventing pregnancy, and options for pregnancy, but choices around pregnancy are very personal.

 There are other ways that people can choose to get pregnant that don’t involve sex such as through insemination or in-vitro fertilization.
 We do not provide information on fertility here, but here are two resources that include more information: